Accelerator funding will provide $1 million to help four nonprofits test and scale nature-based solutions

 Selected organizations are exploring a diverse set of nature-based solutions, including regenerative ocean farming, remote sensing and modeling systems, and acoustic monitoring technologies – all designed to protect and restore natural ecosystems.

 The first cohort of Accelerator for Nature participants includes four organizations supporting a broad range of nature-based missions and solutions across the globe.
 Each of these organizations is creatively addressing the climate crisis, harnessing technology to accelerate the impact of their work.
 They include:

 - Global Forest Generation (GFG): GFG restores forest ecosystems across vast landscapes.
 Through the Accelerator, GFG will build a program management, governance, and reporting system for Indigenous and locally-led restoration efforts in the High Andes.

-- GreenWave: Through partnerships with fishermen, Indigenous groups, and under-resourced coastal communities, GreenWave works to restore oceans all over the globe while creating jobs and a market for kelp and other seaweed species.
-Through the Accelerator, GreenWave will build a scalable data collection infrastructure to enhance online resources for kelp and other regenerative ocean farming.
+- GreenWave: Through partnerships with fishermen, Indigenous groups, and under-resourced coastal communities, GreenWave works to restore oceans, address climate change, and create blue green jobs through replication of the regenerative ocean farming model.
+Through the Accelerator, GreenWave will build a scalable data collection infrastructure to enhance online resources for ocean farmers.

-- Island Conservation: Island Conservation is a nonprofit organization with a mission to preserve forest carbon and prevent extinctions.
+- Island Conservation: Island Conservation is a nonprofit organization with a mission to restore island ecosystems to benefit wildlife, oceans, and communities.
 Through the Accelerator, Island Conservation will build an interactive system to monitor island forest carbon using remote sensing and modeling.